Promontor utcai Stadion

 Promontor utcai Stadion is a football stadium in Budapest, Hungary.
 The stadium is home to the association football side Budafoki MTE.
 The stadium has a capacity of 1,200.

+History

+In 2017 floodlights were installed and a roof was built over the stands.

+On 15 September 2024, Budafok hosted Ferencvárosi TC in the 2024–25 Magyar Kupa season.

 Transport

 The stadium is located in Budafok, the 22nd district of Budapest, Hungary.
 The stadium can be easily reached by public transport via bus.